Getting Through Stucco: A Step-by-Step Guide to Drilling Holes

 Another common issue that can occur when drilling into stucco is the cracking of the stucco surface.
 This can happen if too much pressure is applied while drilling or if the wrong drill bit is used.
 It is important to choose a drill bit with the correct size and type for the job to prevent excessive force and potential damage to the stucco.
 Additionally, it is recommended to mark the drilling location with a pencil or tape and start with a small pilot hole before drilling the full-size hole.
 This can help prevent cracking and provide better control during the drilling process.

-See also Best drill bit for paper
+See also Best drill press for a jeweller

 3. Dust and Debris